Friday’s windstorm and its 60 mph gusts were remarkable for late April in Washington

 - Reagan National Airport: 62 mph

 The damaging winds impacted much of the Mid-Atlantic and Northeast.
 Gusts to around 60 mph were also clocked around New York City.
-The core of the strongest winds concentrated from northeast West Virginia and northern Virginia to southern New York State.
+The core of the strongest winds concentrated from northeast West Virginia and Northern Virginia to southern New York State.

-The wind was driven by strong pressure difference between a zone of low pressure strengthening offshore New England and a high pressure zone pushing into the Upper Midwest.
+The wind was driven by a strong pressure difference between a zone of low pressure strengthening off the shore of New England and a high pressure zone pushing into the Upper Midwest.